puppetlabs/puppet-docs/source/guides/platforms.markdown

 * * *

-Please [contact Reductive Labs](http://puppetlabs.com/contact/) if you are interested in a platform not on this list.
+Please [contact Puppet Labs](http://puppetlabs.com/contact/) if you are interested in a platform not on this list.

 Linux